As we get closer to reaching our goal, new rewards will be unlocked.

 Did you receive a merit scholarship when you were a student?
-Were you a JMS, Leighty Science, Long-Vanderburg, Service Learning or Presidential Scholar?
-If your answer is yes to any of these, scholarship donors helped make your education possible.
-Help current and future generations of students afford a Millikin education by giving to help fund their scholarship support.
+Were you a James Millikin Scholar?
+Or perhaps a Leighty Science, Long-Vanderburg, Service Learning or Presidential Scholar?
+If your answer is yes to any of these, scholarship donors helped make your education more affordable.
+Help current and future generations of students afford a Millikin education by giving to help fund their annual scholarship support.
 Some call it giving back and others call it paying it forward, but the end result is the same.
-You’re helping Millikin students achieve their dream of completing a college education.
+You’re helping Millikin students achieve their dreams of completing their college education.

 Each dollar makes a difference, especially now when it is matched by the anonymous challenge.
 Gifts of any amount are appreciated.